matthew-shaw/matthew-shaw.github.io/docs/blog/posts/sociotechnical-playbook.md

 ## Step 2: Find the Seams

-With the commodities offloaded, we must tackle the core business logic [trapped in the mainframe](https://martinfowler.com/articles/uncovering-mainframe-seams.html).
+With the commodities offloaded, we must tackle the core business logic trapped in the [legacy seam](https://martinfowler.com/bliki/LegacySeam.html).
 To do this without causing catastrophic outages, we turn to [**Domain-Driven Design**](https://en.wikipedia.org/wiki/Domain-driven_design) (DDD).

 DDD is a software engineering approach that models code directly after the real-world business domain, establishing a [**Ubiquitous Language**](https://martinfowler.com/bliki/UbiquitousLanguage.html) between technical and non-technical stakeholders.
 Monoliths are created when different business domains bleed into each other and share the same data.
 DDD provides the analytical tools to untangle this logic.